shipyardapp/Shipyard-Documentation/docs/reference/api.md

 #### Request

-This request returns all of the Voyages in the requested Organization.
+This request returns 3 days of the Voyages in the requested Organization.

 <Tabs
 groupId="languages"